On Polytopes and Generalizations of the KLT Relations: Conclusion

 We then made use of the fact that the number of equations of the scattering equations coincides with the dimension of the cohomology group to compute the dimensions of all the relevant groups in our analysis.
 Applying now the fact that scattering amplitudes of the relevant scalar theories are simply intersection numbers of the accordiohedra, in Section \ref{sec:relations} we found the KLT relations for these theories by studying the twisted Riemann period relations, which amount to simply an insertion of two complete sets of cohomology bases into the intersection number.
 Again, an important feature of the analysis was the lack of uniqueness; one KLT relation is present for every accordiohedron contributing to the scattering.

 There are a few key differences that distinguish the KLT relations in this work from the original relations between gravity and Yang-Mills amplitudes.
 In the original KLT relations, the KLT matrix was a very special object from the point of view of quantum field theory - it is the inverse of the matrix of partial amplitudes in the biadjoint scalar theory.
 No such simple picture seems to arise in our analysis.
-Indeed, certain bases give rise to elements of the KLT matrix containing poles which are spurious and cannot arise out of any scattering channel.
+Indeed, certain bases give rise to elements of the KLT matrix containing poles which are spurious and cannot arise out of any scattering channel\footnote{Some of the terms in the generalized KLT matrix are noncausal in that they violate the Steinmann relations.
+They cannot arise from a consistent quantum field theory.
+I thank Simon Caron-Huot for pointing this out.}.
 Another important difference is more practical in bent.
 In this work, we have focused on the simplest examples, dealing only with one and two dimensional examples.
 Other than the obvious ease of computation this facilitates, we have saved ourselves of having to deal with the complicated geometry of hyperplanes in higher dimensions.
 We have been able to specify cohomology bases essentially by inspection.
 It would be quite unsatisfactory if one were forced to do this at higher dimensions as well.
-Accordingly, one definite line of future research could be to study the possibility of finding a canonical presentation of cohomology classes for accordiohedron hyperplane arrangements \footnote{A possible answer to the question posed here might be to refine the basis due to Aomoto described in \cite{Abe:2015ucn,Abe:2018bgl}.
+Accordingly, one definite line of future research could be to study the possibility of finding a canonical presentation of cohomology classes for accordiohedron hyperplane arrangements\footnote{A possible answer to the question posed here might be to refine the basis due to Aomoto described in \cite{Abe:2015ucn,Abe:2018bgl}.
 It doesn't seem to always apply in the case by accordiohedra, due in part to the specific nature of the arrangement.}.

 Field theory amplitudes are not alone in admitting a representation as intersection numbers.
 String amplitudes in the closed and open sectors as well as more exotic amplitude with $\alpha'$ corrections such as $Z$-theory \cite{Mafra:2011nv,Mafra:2011nw,Carrasco:2016ldy,Carrasco:2016ygv,Mafra:2016mcc} can also be represented as intersection numbers.
 There also exist deformations of the Parke-Taylor factor \cite{Stieberger:2013hza,Stieberger:2013nha,Mizera:2017sen} which recast string amplitudes as essentially CHY type formulae.
 There is a natural generalization of the Koba-Nielsen factor in the accordiohedron context, which was touched upon briefly in \cite{Kalyanapuram:2020vil} as well as in more conventional string-like contexts \cite{Baadsgaard:2015hia,Baadsgaard:2015ifa,Baadsgaard:2015voa,Baadsgaard:2016fel}.
 Exploring the analogue of $\alpha'$ corrections in generic scalar theories and the possibilities of double copy relations in terms of string-like generalizations of scalar amplitudes studied in \cite{Mizera:2016jhj,Kalyanapuram:2019nnf} might be interesting.